groupvine/gv-doc/3-send/2-sendInbox.md

 * Ask questions or gather information directly in your email by adding Email Widgets.
 Follow the instructions on the **Widgets** tab to add any of the four types of Widgets (Text, Count, RSVP, and Yes-No).
+The Email Widget's question is just normal text in your email.
 For more information about Email Widgets, click [here](/5-widgets/1-ewIntro.md?[LINK-QARGS-DOC]).

 Once your email is sent, it will appear in your Email Feed with <img src="/docimages/sent-from-inbox-icon.png" height="22"> to